An Introduction to Geometric Topology: Prime decomposition

-Let $S\subset \matR^3$ be a 2-sphere.
+We are now ready to prove the following. \begin{teo}[Alexander's Theorem] The space $\matR^3$ is irreducible. \end{teo} \begin{proof} Let $S\subset \matR^3$ be a 2-sphere.
 Up to a small rotation we suppose that the height function $f|_S$ is a Morse function, and after a further small rotation we may suppose that the $k$ critical points of $f|_S$ stay at distinct heights $z_1< \ldots <z_k$.
 Pick a regular value $u_i \in (z_i, z_{i+1})$ for every $i=1,\ldots, k-1$.
 The horizontal plane $P$ at height $u_i$ intersects $S$ transversely into circles.
-Starting from the innermost ones, we cut $S$ along these circles and cap them off by adding pairs of discs as in Fig.~\ref{Morse_cap:fig}.
+Starting from the innermost ones, we cut $S$ along these circles and cap them off by adding pairs of discs as in Figure \ref{Morse_cap:fig}.
 The resulting surface is disjoint from $P$.

 At every cut a sphere decomposes into two spheres.
-If we do this for every $i=1,\ldots, k-1$ we end up with many spheres of the types shown in Fig.~\ref{Morse2:fig}, that clearly bound balls in $\matR^3$.
+If we do this for every $i=1,\ldots, k-1$ we end up with many spheres of the types shown in Figure \ref{Morse2:fig}, that clearly bound balls in $\matR^3$.

 Now we reverse the process and undo all the cuts: we prove inductively that at each backward step we have a set of spheres bounding balls (note that the balls are not disjoint!).
 At each backward step we replace two spheres $S_1, S_2$ bounding balls $B_1, B_2$ with one sphere $S$.
 Isotope $S_1$ and $S_2$, so that they intersect in a disc $D$.
 If the interiors of $B_1$ and $B_2$ are disjoint, then $S$ bounds the ball $B_1\cup B_2$.
 If they are not disjoint, then one is contained in the other, say $B_1 \subset B_2$ and $S$ bounds the ball $B_2\setminus \interior{B_1}$. \end{proof}